Everything Depends on Your Attitude

 The Heart Advice Series is dedicated to the long life and perfect health of Lama Zopa Rinpoche, to his continuous teaching activity and to the fulfillment of all his holy wishes.

-LYWA is pleased to bring you this multimedia title based upon Lama Zopa Rinpoche’s Bodhisattva Attitude and edited by Ven Sarah Thresher and Megan Evart with technical assistance by Roy Harvey.
+LYWA is pleased to bring you this multimedia title based upon Lama Zopa Rinpoche’s Bodhisattva Attitude, edited by Ven Sarah Thresher and Megan Evart with technical assistance by Roy Harvey.
 We are also very grateful to our friends at FPMT for generously sharing their Light of the Path resources.
 It is our hope that this multimedia presentation will help to immerse you in these precious teachings of Rinpoche and will enhance your meditation and practice.
 By weaving FPMT and Archive resources together in this way we offer you the means to deepen your experience of the teachings - almost as if you had attended the teachings in person.

 Everything Depends on Your Attitude is the first in this series which includes Cutting the Concept of Permanence, Give up Stretching the Legs, Four Wrong Concepts, Bodhisattva Attitude, Bodhicitta Mindfulness and Transforming a Suffering Life into Happiness and adds to our growing collection of multimedia titles including Lama Yeshe’s Freedom - Courage - Realization and Lama Zopa Rinpoche’s The Merely Imputed I. Explore the free collection of all LYWA multimedia titles here.